Features

 8. Governance & audit by default

 Every install — allowed, monitored, or blocked — leaves a signed audit row with rule, reason, user, repo, CI job, and timestamp.
 Policy changes route through Billy's human-approval flow; exceptions carry a reviewer, a reason, and an expiry.
-SOC 2, ISO 27001, HIPAA, and FedRAMP reviewers read the same export.
+Whichever framework your auditor works from — SOC 2, ISO 27001, HIPAA — they read the same export.
 No separate evidence-collection step.

 Try it →